Stirrup: English-style stirrups

 Stirrups used on English saddles are usually made of metal.
 Though called "irons," they are no longer made of iron, as a rule, but instead stainless steel is the alloy of choice, due to its strength, though when weight is an issue, such as for a jockey, they may also be made of aluminum.
-Inexpensive stirrups may be made of nickel, which can easily bend or break.
 Stirrups may also be made of synthetic materials and various metallic alloys.
 There are many variations on the standard stirrup design, most claiming either to be safer in the event of a fall or to make it easier for a rider to maintain a proper foot and leg position.